 In the past decade, I’ve dedicated a lot of my time to language development for teachers (LDT), both mine and that of other teachers – especially preparing them for Cambridge CAE and CPE.
 LDT ended up becoming one of my greatest interests (passions!) in ELT, and I have since written a book on the subject (Inglês para professor) – published in late 2015 -, and I’m currently working on the second one, Inglês para professor 2, to be published in 2018.
 I also blog for BlogDisal and RichmondShare – the biggest and most widely read professional blogs in the country.

 As important as all that, however, and one of the most rewarding parts of teacher training for me, is how much it helps my own professional development as a teacher.
 Studying, the constant reading to keep updated (new books, articles from professional journals etc), participation in conferences, the contact with fellow teachers and trainers, to name but a few, is what guarantees I’m always curious, always motivated, and never suffer from burnout, and I couldn’t be more thankful for that.

-Finally, I studied English at University of São Paulo (USP), hold the Cambridge CELTA, CPE (grade A), and I am presently working on my DELTA modules 2 (Feb-June 2017) and 3 (July-Sept 2017), with a view to becoming a CELTA tutor as of 2018
+Finally, I studied English at University of São Paulo (USP), hold the Cambridge CELTA, CPE (grade A), DELTA modules 1 and 2, and I’m currently working on my DELTA module 3.
+I am also a Cambridge speaking examiner and a CELTA tutor.